dennishuan/HCIS/readme.md

         2. Allow to create, edit, delete, and view users, facility, patient, and records.
   3. Doctors
         1. Allow to create, edit, and view patients, and records.
-        2. Allow to edit their own profile in users.
+        2. Allow to edit their own profile in users, and view other users.
         3. Allow to view facility.
   4. Nurses
         1. Allow to create, edit, and view patients, and records.
-        2. Allow to edit their own profile in users.
+        2. Allow to edit their own profile in users, and view other users.
         3. Allow to view facility.
 3. Validation
   1. Real-time validation.
 Data is validated via HTML5 on client and the server validates the data again.